iTwin/itwinjs-core/docs/core/learning/frontend/BuildingIModelJsModules.md

 3. Webpacking the module.
 4. For application modules, copying the external modules required into the directory from which the web server delivers files in response to HTTP requests.
 5. For applications, building any Plugins or other submodules that are in the same package as the main application.
-6. For Bentley applications only, creating the configuration file that accompanies the system modules.
+6. Optionally creating the configuration file that accompanies the system modules.
 7. For application localization testing, create pseudo-localized files to make it easy to spot strings that are not localizable.

 Not all steps are required by every module.
 In particular, application modules are more complicated, and they are usually the only ones that require the last four steps.